julioz/FloorPlan/docs/intellij-plugin.md

 The source code is available in the [`:floorplan-intellij-plugin` module](https://github.com/julioz/FloorPlan/tree/master/floorplan-intellij-plugin).
 It relies on Gradle and the `intellij` DevKit to manipulate the PSI tree.

+Deploy an artifact for local debugging with `./gradlew runIde`.

 For manual distribution or local installation, invoke `gradlew buildPlugin` target to create the plugin distribution.
 The resulting `JAR`/`ZIP` is located in `build/distributions` and can then be [installed](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk).